Getting SDA in your Plan

 - Compass Housing’s expert SDA staff.
 Phone 1300 333 733 (option 5) or email SDA@compasshousing.org

 - Compass Housing’s SDA properties and vacancies - www.compasshousing.org/SDA-vacancies

 The 5 steps to getting SDA in an NDIS plan

-Check if the person’s existing plan already has funding for Support Coordination and Therapeutic Supports to allow assessments and exploration of suitable housing alternatives to be made.
+Check if your existing NDIS plan - or the person in your care's plan - already has funding for Support Coordination and Therapeutic Supports to allow for the necessary assessments and exploration of suitable housing alternatives to be made.

 The NDIS will only fund supports (including housing) that relate to the goals in a person’s NDIS plan.

 Think about then document your goals.
 Here’s some examples of goals.